ComradDoge/DogeEU4/README.md

 [quote]
 [h1] 12/05/2021 [/h1]

-- Error Log fixes
-- One Idea Group basic policies removed (yes they existed)
 - Shortened some policy names
-- Privileges have been tweaked
 - Privilege Selection screen made slightly wider and made tweaks to it
+- Some tooltip localisation will be cleaner and faster to read such as government reform button or army units.

+Fixes
+- Error Log fixes
+- Khmer grain mission now accepts rice too
 - Trade Ideas 1st idea "Shrew Commerce" now gives a country modifier instead of a province one (which did not work)

+Balance
+- Minor development tweaks in China
+- Building and Defines AI logic slightly tweaked
+- One Idea Group basic policies removed (yes they existed)
+- Siam Ideas nerfed and requires tech 20>10
 - Galley Combat Width 0.5>1
-- Some tooltip localisation will be cleaner and faster to read
-- Siam Ideas nerfed and requires tech 10
-- Building and Defines AI logic slightly tweaked
+- Privileges have been tweaked

+Trade Goods
+- Woodworking, Leather and Cannons innovativeness requirement removed
+- All Latent building require at minimum 10 development province
+- Steam Engine requires a 0>20 development province
-- Minor development tweaks in China
+- Jewellery requires 20>15 development province
+- Fixed some loc errors
+- Slightly shuffled some latent good building tech requirements
+- Overall general number change

 [/quote]